History Course Offerings

 HIST 362 Modern Japan

-A study of Japan from 1600 to the present, but focusing primarily on the period after 1853 and the arrival of Commodore Perry.
-This course studies the Tokugawa period and its downfall, the initial attraction to, and later estrangement from, the West, the role of ultra nationalism both domestically and in foreign policy leading to the Pacific War and finally, the American occupation and post-war development.
+A study of Japan from 1600 to the present, focusing primarily on the period after 1853 and the arrival of Commodore Perry.
+This course studies the Tokugawa period and its downfall, the initial attraction to, and later estrangement from, the West, the role of ultra-nationalism both domestically and in foreign policy leading to the Pacific War, and finally, the American occupation and post-war development.
 Alternate years.

 HIST 363 Communism in China

-A seminar which examines communism from its beginnings in 1921 to the present, with an emphasis on the period after 1949 and includes the rise of Mao, ideological development, foreign policy, relations with the U.S., the Great Leap Forward, the Cultural Revolution, and the leadership of Deng Xiaoping, Jiang Zemin and Hu Jintao.
+A seminar which examines communism from its beginnings in 1921 to the present, with an emphasis on the period after 1949 and includes the rise of Mao, ideological development, foreign policy, relations with the U.S., the Great Leap Forward, the Cultural Revolution, and the leadership of Deng Xiaoping, Jiang Zemin, Hu Jintao, and Xi Jinping.
 Alternate years.